pedropaulofb/laderr/documentation/laderr_user_guide.md

 ## 9. Resilience

-**Resilience** represents the mechanisms that enable entities to withstand adverse conditions, preserving capabilities, and mitigating the effects of threats.
-It serves as a fundamental aspect of maintaining system functionality against disruptions.
-Resilience mechanisms are associated with Assets, Capabilities, and Vulnerabilities, establishing structured ways to counteract risks and enhance stability.
+**Resilience** represents the mechanisms that enable an entity to preserve its capabilities despite vulnerabilities, even in the presence of threats.
+Resilience is not merely the absence of damage—it is the explicit preservation of function under adverse conditions.
+In LaDeRR, resilience is modeled as a dedicated scenario component, structurally linked to the capabilities it protects, the vulnerabilities it withstands, and the threats it counters.

-When using the **LaDeRR Engine**, explicit declarations of resilience mechanisms are unnecessary.
-The tool automatically infers resilience relationships based on the capabilities, vulnerabilities, and threats defined in the scenario, identifying and structuring resilience mechanisms accordingly.
+When using the **LaDeRR Engine**, explicit resilience declarations are optional.
+The engine automatically infers resilience instances when the necessary configuration of capabilities, vulnerabilities, and threats is detected in the model, following formal inference rules.

-The UML diagram below illustrates the Resilience ScenarioComponent and its relationships:
+The UML diagram below illustrates the structure of the `Resilience` class and its relationships:

 <p align="center">
 <img src="https://raw.githubusercontent.com/pedropaulofb/laderr/refs/heads/main/metamodel_images/Resilience.png"
 style="max-width: 600px; max-height: 350px; height: auto; width: auto;"></p>

-#### Fields of Resilience
+### 9.1.
+Fields of Resilience

-A Resilience** ScenarioComponent is defined by its relationships to other elements:
+A `Resilience` is defined through its connections to other components:

-- **preserves** (_list of strings, required_): The capabilities that are maintained by this resilience mechanism. _(Automatically inferred when using LaDeRR Engine.)_
+- **preserves** (_list of strings, required_): Capabilities maintained by the resilience mechanism. _(Automatically inferred when using LaDeRR Engine.)_
-- **preservesAgainst** (_list of strings, required_): Threats that the resilience mechanism helps to counteract. _(Automatically inferred when using LaDeRR Engine.)_
+- **preservesAgainst** (_list of strings, required_): Capabilities used by threats that this resilience counters. _(Automatically inferred when using LaDeRR Engine.)_
-- **preservesDespite** (_list of strings, required_): Vulnerabilities that do not compromise the effectiveness of this resilience mechanism. _(Automatically inferred when using LaDeRR Engine.)_
+- **preservesDespite** (_list of strings, required_): Vulnerabilities that expose the preserved capability and are exploited by threats, but that are neutralized within the configuration that gives rise to the resilience. _(Automatically inferred when using LaDeRR Engine.)_

+Note that all the specific Resilience fields can be inferred by the LaDeRR Engine, provided the related constructs are correctly defined and related.

-#### Rules Governing Resilience
+### 9.2.
+Rules Governing Resilience

-- **Rule 1: Resilience Emerges from a Specific Configuration of Entities and Dispositions** A resilience instance is created only if the following conditions hold:
+- **Rule 1: Resilience Emerges from a Specific Configuration of Entities and Dispositions**

+  A resilience instance is created only if the following conditions hold:
 - An entity possesses a capability that is at risk due to a vulnerability.
 - A second entity has a capability that is **enabled** and mitigates the vulnerability.